MISMO COMPLIANT

 Can construction documents be notarized online?

-Yes, many construction documents may be eligible for remote online notarization, including lien waivers, notices of commencement, contractor affidavits, payment applications, and owner-builder affidavits.
+Yes, many construction documents may be eligible for remote online notarization, including lien waivers, notices of commencement, and contractor affidavits.
 Eligibility depends on the document type, the receiving party, and applicable state law.
-Always confirm acceptance before booking.

 Can a notice of commencement be notarized online?